mmomtchev/Forez/README.md

 According to Eracles ([3], Eracles, chapter 51, 1240), Richard of Cornwall's men built the castle at the request of the Knights Templar in Jaffa.
 Richard of Cornwall arrived after Thibault IV had already left for Europe.

-According to the Rothelin manuscript ([3], Rothelin, chapter 33, 1240), it was the French army who started the work on the castle, with Richard of Cornwall arriving while the construction was still in progress.
+According to the Rothelin manuscript ([3], Rothelin, chapter 33, 1240), it was the French army who started the work on the castle, with Richard of Cornwall arriving while the construction was well in progress.

 Gestes des Chiprois ([2], page 123) also attributes the work to Richard of Cornwall.

+In Alberic of Trois-Fontaines ([32], page 577), the French forces built the castle in the presence of Richard of Cornwall.
+In his text, this statement is immediately before the mention of Guy of Forez' death in Apulia.

 It shall be noted that all three sources say that Ascalon was fortified the same way that Richard of England had previously built it.
 The slight disrepancy can certainly be considered to be a classical problem of who did the most work, as the crusades were often a competition for glory between their participants.